pytorch/tutorials/recipes_source/intel_extension_for_pytorch.rst

   support of Auto Mixed Precision (AMP) with BFloat16 for CPU and BFloat16 optimization of operators have been massively enabled in Intel® Extension for PyTorch*, and partially upstreamed to PyTorch master branch.
-Most of these optimizations will be landed in PyTorch main through PRs that are being submitted and reviewed.
+Most of these optimizations will be landed in PyTorch master through PRs that are being submitted and reviewed.
 - **Graph Optimization:** To optimize performance further with torchscript, Intel® Extension for PyTorch* supports fusion of frequently used operator